 Many modern homeowners prefer open floor plans which help make a space feel larger and airier.
 Knocking down an internal wall can help open up a space while adding to your home’s value.
 However, you want to ensure that the project is completed by a professional to avoid disturbing the integrity of the home.
 If knocking down walls is not an option, consider a side or rear extension which can add square footage to your home without interfering much with the existing structure.

 Your home can certainly benefit from a few inexpensive, environmentally-friendly upgrades.
 As more homeowners move towards an eco-friendlier lifestyle, updates like solar panels, programmable thermostats, and bamboo flooring can be highly attractive features that could potentially add value to your home.
 When choosing green updates, do not overboard.
 You are likely not going to make your money back if you spend too much going green.
 Instead, opt for low cost improvements such as weatherproofing around doors and windows to save energy, swapping incandescent light bulbs for LEDs, or installing a smart meter to save energy.

 Whether you recently moved into a home and want to implement upgrades that will pay off over time, or are ready to sell and need to find ways to increase your home’s worth, it is important to consider what types of upgrades will actually add value to your home.
 If you plan on selling your home, you want to be careful not to spend more on a project than what you can expect to get back.
-For more information about how to add value to your home or for assistance with buying or selling a property, speak to the Katie Zarpas Group by phone at 757-685-4400, or by scheduling an appointment online .
+For more information about how to add value to your home or for assistance with buying or selling a property, speak to The Katie Zarpas Group by phone at 757-685-4400, or by scheduling an appointment online .